 She nodded vigorously.
 “Of course!
 That sounds great!”

 “I’m sorry sir,” he said.
 “I was so focused on my work that I did not notice that you had walked next to me.
 Both of these machines are out of order.
-Some idiot installed some new software yesterday but there’s a huge bug where these things only give you half of what you asked for yet the bank still thinks you withdrew the full amount.”
+Some idiot installed some new software yesterday but there’s a huge bug where these things only give you half of what you asked for yet the lender still thinks you withdrew the full amount.”

 The man held up a thin white card.
 “This thing contains the software with the necessary fix.”
 He pointed with his thumb at the machine he was occupied with.
 “I’m still working on this one and I’ll get to that one soon.”